Best Mobile Phones Under Rs. 70,000 in Nepal [Updated 2026]

 3. Samsung Galaxy A56 5G

-Samsung’s Galaxy A56 brings notable upgrades over its predecessor without increasing the price, potentially offering better value than even Samsung’s flagship S-series phones.
-The device features a larger 6.7″ display while maintaining a slim profile by trimming the bezels, and Samsung has managed to make the phone both lighter and thinner despite the screen size increase.
+Samsung Galaxy A56 brings notable upgrades over its predecessor without increasing the price, potentially offering better value than even Samsung's flagship S-series phones.
+I spent some time using the Samsung Galaxy A56, and the first thing I noticed was the larger 6.7-inch display.
+Despite the bigger screen, the phone still feels slim and easy to hold, thanks to the trimmed bezels, and Samsung has managed to make it lighter and thinner than I expected.

 Galaxy A56 is the best midrange phone if you want the best software experience.